khaquachtrong74/khaquachtrong74/README.md

 ### 👋 Hi, I'm κΗα ₍ᐢ•ﻌ•ᐢ₎ 20-year-old CS Student

-<p>Passionate about Software Engineering, Security and AI.</p>
+Passionate about Software Engineering, Security and AI.<br>
-<p>Reading manga 20 minutes before bed was 4 hours best in my daily life</p>
+Reading manga 20 minutes before bed was 4 hours best in my daily life<br>
-<p>Love doing stuff on Linux — hate it when the system goes down.</p>
+Love doing stuff on Linux — hate it when the system goes down.